maqnius/markdown-cv/index.md

 `Oktober 2012 - August 2015`
 __TU Dresden__
 - _B.Sc. in Physics_
-- Bachelor thesis dealt with the calibration of a so called „nano indenter“.
+- Bachelor thesis dealt with the calibration of a so called 'nano indenter'.
 Involved a lot of data processing in Python.

 `September 1999 - June 2012`